Are you heading to London? Overwhelmed with all the things to do in London with kids? If so, this is the post for you!

 My son was obsessed with the double decker buses in London, but even more so with the old school buses that he saw at the Transport Museum.
 Once he learned that there were a few still in rotation on the London roads, he had to find one!
 So we set off an adventure to ride one of the last routes of the old fashioned routemaster bus with the door in the back by the staircase.
 London Transport runs a heritage routemaster bus on route 15 between Trafalgar Square and the Tower of London via St Paul’s Cathedral.
 Heritage buses run from 9:30 to 6:30 pm every day (except Christmas).
 Ride the entire line or hop off at different scenic points and find another bus when you need to move on.
 It’s a fun way to see some London highlights.

 London is such a magical city and is a wonderful first destination for any family looking to travel internationally.
 After 16 countries, leaving London was the hardest for my little guy.
 He actually cried as the plane took off!
 London turned out to be the perfect place for my son to experience his unique mix of interests in art, nature and history.
 It really is a city that has something for everyone.
+If you have even more time while visiting London, check out some of our favorite day trips from London.

 Have you been to London?
 What are your favorites?